Human-Signals-Lab/Sound-and-Wrist-Motion-for-Activities-of-Daily-Living-with-Smartwatches/README.md

 Note that the model definition should be in line with the input modality of the script.
 Also, make sure the data is saved in a './Data' directory.

 That's all!
-For help, questions, and general feedback, contact Rebecca Adaimi (rebecca.adaimi@utexas.edu)
+For help, questions, and general feedback, contact Rebecca Adaimi (rebecca.adaimi@utexas.edu) or Sarnab Bhattacharya (sarnab2008@utexas.edu).

 ## Reference